 An atmosphere is the layer of gases surrounding a planet.
 Many planets (and a number of moons) have atmospheres; some are thicker than Earth's (like Venus) and some are thinner (like Mars).
 Mercury and the Earth's moon have almost no atmosphere at all.
 Jupiter and the other gas giants have atmospheres that are remarkably thick and extensive.

 As seen in figure 1, the Earth's atmosphere is made mostly of nitrogen (78%) and oxygen (21%), with trace amounts of argon, carbon dioxide, and other gases.
-While not included here, water vapour makes up roughly 1% of the Earth's atmosphere under normal conditions, but this varies greatly (and is not part of the listed percent in figure 1).
+While not included here, water vapour can make up 0-4% of the Earth's atmosphere (and is not part of the listed percent in figure 1).
+The concentration of water vapour varies due to location and the time of day.
 For a given temperature this amount is called relative humidity.

 In addition to being important for life, the atmosphere also allows the harvesting of a number of primary energy sources.
 For example, the oxygen in the atmosphere makes combustion of hydrocarbons (like those found in fossil fuels or biofuels) possible.
 The atmosphere also serves as a heat sink for certain types of heat engines (for example, a car engine couldn't run without dumping waste heat into the atmosphere; neither can certain types of power plants).
 More obviously, the wind is the atmosphere moving, so atmosphere is needed for wind power.